MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionDirectMembershipRule.md

 ```

 ### -Resource

-Specifies a resource object.
-To obtain a resource object, use the Get-CMResource cmdlet.
+Specify an array of resource objects to add to the device collection with this direct membership rule.
+To get this object, use the [Get-CMResource](Get-CMResource.md) cmdlet, or the [Get-CMDevice](Get-CMDevice.md) cmdlet with the `-Resource` parameter.

 ```yaml
 Type: IResultObject[]